*** scroll down on this page to find yet TONS more nuke-related quotations...

 What is manufactured in this “economy” is really quite irrelevant to the screwer-class.
 The only criterion is that what is manufactured be saleable at a profit.
 Hula hoops, arms, oil, cars, cigarettes, nuclear power plants, food, all are viewed through only one lens – can they be sold at a profit.
 Better still are those products which, through built-in obsolescence, can insure that the purchaser becomes locked into the system of dependence.
 Best of all are those products which become absolute necessities in the contemporary way of life, and which cannot possibly be made by the screwee himself.
 Thus, for example, nuclear power plants to create electricity are lovely, whereas small solar systems are a disaster – from the point of view of the screwers.” – John W. Gofman, M.D., Ph.D, (1918-2007), in “Irrevy” – An Irreverent, Illustrated View of Nuclear Power <pg.
 113-115>

 ** Remember!
-Tons more nuke quotes on this blog here
+Tons more nuke quotes on this blog by scrolling down on this page

-(You will find this great quote from Gofman about lead in the Lead section of the blog: “The inordinately stupid & irresponsible handling of lead by our society is undoubtedly one of the worst of societal crimes, with the greatest injury & hence injustice concentrating in the ghetto, on the poor.” – Dr. John W. Gofman, M.D., Ph.D., in “Irrevy” – An Irreverent, Illustrated View of Nuclear Power)
+(Then, there is this great Gofman quote about lead: “The inordinately stupid & irresponsible handling of lead by our society is undoubtedly one of the worst of societal crimes, with the greatest injury & hence injustice concentrating in the ghetto, on the poor.” – Dr. John W. Gofman, M.D., Ph.D., in “Irrevy” – An Irreverent, Illustrated View of Nuclear Power)